wharton/django-base-theme/README.md

 Some helpful SASS Mixins included in this theme are:

 - Flexbox
+- Breakpoints
 - REM to PX fallback & Viewport to REM to PX fallback
 - SVG Background-images with PNG and retina fallBack
-- Breakpoints, RGBA Background, Vertical Align, Horizontal Align, etc.
+- RGBA Background, Vertical Align, Horizontal Align, etc.
 - You can see a full list of mixins, variables and other SASS helpers <a href="https://github.com/wharton/django-base-theme/tree/master/base_theme/static/base_theme/scss/scss/helpers/_functions.scss">here</a>.

+### Using Gulp to automate your front-end workflow

+Included in this repo is an <a href="https://github.com/wharton/django-base-theme/blob/master/base_theme/static/base_theme/gulpfile.js">example gulpfile</a> (based on: <a href='http://www.revsys.com/blog/2014/oct/21/ultimate-front-end-development-setup/'>RevSys' Front-end Guide</a>).
+If you use Gulp, you will need to manually add it to your root directory and customize it to your project's needs.
+For more info on how to use Gulp go here: <a href="http://gulpjs.com">http://gulpjs.com</a>.

 ### Modifying Settings.py